keimer9778/LazyPurple-MvM-Repository/Difficulty.md

 20-player teams can consider these missions to be on par with 6-player Advanced missions.

+DIFFMOD can be used to apply 2x HP for a more challenging experience.

 **Grandmaster:** Prefixed in the votemenu with gndmas_mission_name, missions labeled with

 Grandmaster difficulty are intended for 20 players with difficulty on par with 6-player

 Expert missions.
+DIFFMOD should not be used on these missions.

 **Ultimate:** Prefixed in the votemenu with ult_mission_name, these are the hardest missions

 on the server.
-20-player casual teams should not expect to beat these missions the vast
+20-player casual teams should not expect to consistently beat these missions.

-majority of the time.